Skip to main content

 Revitalized warehouse district with serious restaurants and galleries

-Walking distance to Grand Central Market, The Broad, and some of LA's most acclaimed tables including Bestia, with a genuine neighborhood energy distinct from the tourist-heavy Westside.
+Walking distance to Grand Central Market, The Broad, and Bestia.
+Real neighborhood energy, distinct from the tourist-heavy Westside.

 Culver City / Inglewood